vik-s/quartz/content/projects/youtube/Investment misconceptions.md

 > [!note] To not work till we die, we need money to stop working.
 Money that will carry us through our sunset years.
 Enough so that we will not have to trade our precious time on this blue marble we live in, working for money.
 Investing is one way to make that money, but a recent poll found that only about 60% of people in the United States reported owning any stocks at all.
 That leaves 133 million people in the US alone, who have never owned a single stock.

 **Shot**: Talking head
-> [!note] I know I did belong to this population at one point in my life, and what held me back were my misconceptions of what investing was.
-Whether you're saving and investing already or not, I hope this video will motivate you to get started, or inspire you to do better than you already are.
+> [!note] I did belong to the non-saving group at one point in my life, and what held me back were the incorrect notions in my head about what saving and investing really was.
+Things like, I don't make enough, or I'm too young, I'll just start later.
+Investing itself seemed hard to me, and I thought I would lose all my money.
+Now I know, I WAS DEAD WRONG.

 ---
 ### Misconception #1: I don't make enough to save